FAQ - Technology

 Chrome is fully compatible also on Chromebooks and Mac.

 Firefox is fully compatible

 - Edge from version 16

-Edge is compatible.
-It does not support active screen sharing.
+Edge from version 79 (Chromium) is fully compatible.
+Older versions do not support active screen sharing.

 - Safari from version 11